ShindouMihou/RoseDB/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/shindoumihou/rosedb/badge)](https://www.codefactor.io/repository/github/shindoumihou/rosedb)
 ![GitHub](https://img.shields.io/github/license/ShindouMihou/RoseDB)

+## What is RoseDB?
-RoseDB, a full-fledged, simple, NoSQL database created in Java with only the basic functions; this was created as a joke for me and also a shower thought about making something similar to MongoDB but simplified.
+RoseDB is a simple, NoSQL database completely made in Java containing the basic functions that is needed for a database.
+This was created as a joke for me and also a shower thought about making something similar to MongoDB but simplified.

 **How does it work?**